4 Things People Say You Need to Give Up to Retire Early (And Why They’re Wrong)

 - Buy a used car.
 Even though the average interest rate to finance a used car is higher than a new car or leasing one, financially you can save thousands of dollars over the course of a few years.

 - Cut your car insurance costs.
-By checking quotes every six months, you can save an average of $489 a year on your insurance payments.
-A website called Insure.com makes it super easy to compare car insurance prices.
-All you have to do is enter your ZIP code and your age, and it’ll show you your options.
+By checking quotes every six months, you can save an average of $610 a year on your insurance payments.
+A website called EverQuote makes it super easy to compare car insurance prices.
+EverQuote is the largest online marketplace for insurance in the US, so you’ll get the top options from more than 175 different carriers handed right to you.

 2. What They Say: ‘Give Up Online Shopping’